Anumhrzn/Movie_Recommendation_System/readme.md

 # Movie Recommendation System using Clustering
 ## Scraping of data
-Web scraping was done in the IMDB website to scrape the movies and there respective genre which will later be used for building a movie recommendation system using clustering approach.
+Web scraping was done using IMDB website to scrape the movies with their respective genre for recommending a movie using clustering approach.
 ### Libraries used
 - Beautiful soup 4
 - pandas